-To ensure high quality, reliable data collection and coding, the team discussed ambiguous cases and coding rules, as well as any issues related to data collection, data coding, data format, project scope, or necessary adjustments to the Coding Manual.
+To ensure high quality, reliable data collection and coding, the team discussed ambiguous cases and coding rules, as well as any issues related to data collection, data coding, data format, project scope, or necessary adjustments to the Codebook and Instruction Manual.
 To further increase transparency and information flow, the core project team and research assistants use web-based document sharing software.

-12 AI publishes annual reports for most countries in most years and special reports for few countries in most years.
-One should also note that special reports often contain data for multiple years and sometimes multiple conflicts and/ or actors.
-Special reports are sometimes lengthy but should be reviewed carefully as many of the reports have quality data for SVAC variables of interest.
+&lt;sup>12 AI publishes annual reports for most countries in most years and special reports for few countries in most years.
+One should also note that special reports often contain data for multiple years and sometimes multiple conflicts and/or actors.
+Special reports are sometimes lengthy were reviewed carefully; many of the reports have high-quality data for SVAC variables of interest.

-13 Coders noted in the Country Manuscript any years where AI annual and special reports report conflicting information about the variable "Prevalence".
+&lt;sup>13 Coders noted in the Country Manuscript any years where AI annual and special reports report conflicting information about the variable "Prevalence."